Paradoxical behavior in Collatz sequences: Introduction

-It is obvious that $t(n) \geq \tau(n)$ for any $n$.
-Terras' Coefficient Stopping Time (CST) conjecture asserts that equality holds for all $n \geq 2$.
-In other words, it is conjectured that a paradoxical sequence whose first term $n$ is also the smallest does not to exist, unless $n=1$.
-Observe that the aforementioned sequence starting with $n=7$ is not a counterexample because it attains the value 5 before ending at 8, and one may verify that $t(7)=\tau(7)=7$.
-The CST conjecture was so named by Lagarias \cite{Lag85} and is important as it implies the absence of non-trivial cycles.
-If indeed we assume the existence of a non-trivial cycle of length $l$, then its smallest term $n$ is such that $t(n)=+\infty$, whereas $\tau(n) \leq l$.
-Thus, it seems natural to ask how many paradoxical sequences exist when the first term is not the smallest one, a question that was not addressed by Terras nor by Lagarias.
+Since the remainder is always nonnegative, it is clear that $t(n) \geq \tau(n)$ for all $n$.
+Terras conjectured that equality holds for $n \geq 2$ (Conjecture 2.9 in \cite{Ter76}), which was named Coefficient Stopping Time (CST) conjecture by Lagarias \cite[p11]{Lag85}.
+It is important because it implies the absence of nontrivial cycles.
+If indeed we assume the existence of a nontrivial cycle of length $l$, then its smallest term $n$ would have an infinite stopping time whereas $\tau(n) \leq l$.
+Moreover, the CST conjecture is linked to our study through the three equivalent formulations below. \begin{enumerate}[C1:] \item $t(n) = \tau(n)$ for all $n \geq 2$ (CST conjecture); \item the number of iterations in a paradoxical sequence is always larger than the stopping time of its first term; \item the first term of a paradoxical sequence is never the smallest. \end{enumerate}

+To see this, observe that a counterexample to one of these statements would be a counterexample to the other two.
+The previous example of paradoxical sequence, which starts at $n=7$, is consistent with C2 and C3 because it attains the value 5 before ending at 8.
+One can also verify that $t(7)=\tau(7)=7$ in agreement with C1.
+In a sense, our approach places this conjecture in a broader context by asking how many paradoxical sequences exist, a question not addressed by Terras nor by Lagarias.

-Besides, a better understanding of paradoxical sequences is of interest for solving equations of the form $T^j(n) = n+k$ for a given integer $k$, among which the most relevant case is $k=0$.
-One may further verify that all solutions for the case $k=1$ with $n \geq 4$ are associated to paradoxical sequences like the one starting with $n=7$.
+Additionally, a better understanding of paradoxical sequences is of interest for solving equations of the form $T^j(n) - n = d$ for a given nonnegative integer $d$, among which the most relevant case is $d=0$.
+It can be verified that all solutions for $d=1$ and $n > 3$ are due to paradoxical sequences, such as the sequence starting at $n=7$ and ending at 8 (see Appendix \ref{ap:near-cycles}).

-Our main results are summarized in the following theorem, whose proof is partly based on computations from the first author, as well as numerical data from Oliveira e Silva \cite{Oli10} and Roosendaal \cite{Roo}.
+Our main results are summarized in the following theorem.
+Its proof is partly based on the first author's computations and partly on numerical data from Oliveira e Silva \cite{Oli10} and Roosendaal \cite{Roo}.